 There is no FIPS 140-2 specific guidance required to place the module into its Approved mode of operation.
-When the module package has been installed and is powered on its power-up self-tests are executed without any operator intervention.
+When the module is powered on its power-up self-tests are executed without any operator intervention.
 The module enters FIPS mode automatically if the power-up self-test completes successfully.
-If any of self-tests fail during power-up, the module goes into Error state.
+If any of the self-tests fail during power-up, the module transitions to an Error state.
 The status of the module can be determined by the availability of the module or by executing the "Show Status" service.
 If the module is available, it has passed all self-tests.
 If it is unavailable, it is in the error state.